vishaldethe15/stellar-syntax-client/README.md

 ### Features

-- Dynamic Routes
+- Server-side dynamic routing
-- Advanced Filtering
+- Advanced server-side Filtering
   - Filtering Based on Relations Between Each Blog
   - Filtering by Tags Associated with Blogs
   - Filtering based on featured or not
+- Server-side Pagination functionality
 - Responsive Design
 - Reusable Components

 ### Screenshots